-Report: More infections from dirty scopes than estimated
+Report: More infections linked to dirty scopes

 Washington — At least 300 patients have been sickened by life-threatening infections linked to contaminated medical scopes — more than previously estimated by federal regulators, according to figures released Friday.